michaelockenden/algorand-flask/blog/blogpost.md

 ## Account Creation

-We can also add a sign up button, and generate an account in the website.
+We can also add a sign-up button, and generate an account in the website.
 In `auth.py`, add the following:

 ```python
 @auth_bp.route('/signup', methods=['GET', 'POST'])